 With so much at stake, the environment is now ripe for educated, discerning investors and growers.
 Investing in a coconut agribusiness project offers the opportunity to access a burgeoning market with declining supply.
 Moreover, modern agricultural advances make coconut development both safer and more profitable than ever before.
 This is where Australian research could play a crucial role on a global front.

-KokoNiu aims to capitalise on this to be the first to commercially market coconut tissue culture and the somatic micropropagation technology globally.
+KokoNiu aims to capitalise on this to be the first to commercially market coconut tissue culture and the somatic embryogenesis technology globally.
 Owning this space opens the door to huge commercial opportunities.
 One of the top priorities for KokoNiu will be in developing high quality coconut varieties with unique traits bearing large quantities of nuts.
 With this advancement in research, the potential to mass-produce the premium ‘elite’ coconut tree that bear more coconuts, more quickly becomes a reality.
 The technology could also enable elite trees to be more resilient to local pests and disease.
 In a nut shell KokoNiu aims to create a new Coconut Industry in Australia.

-Through a successful capital raise, KokoNiu intends to design and build a CTC Laboratory to produce these elite coconut plants while establishing a Nursery and several Coconut Plantations in Northern Australia.
+Through a successful capital raise, KokoNiu intends to design and build a CTC Laboratory to produce these elite coconut plantlets while establishing a Nursery and several future Coconut Plantations in Northern Australia.
 The Australian plantations are due in part to the simple fact that Australia doesn’t have a commercial coconut industry – we import nearly all of our domestic coconut products, spending over $100M every year.

 KokoNiu will then also aim to produce a wide range of premium Australian made and locally grown coconut products for domestic consumption as well as tapping into lucrative overseas markets from a future processing plant.